 Time-to-Alert (TTA): The maximum allowable elapsed time from when the positioning error exceeds the Alert Limit (AL) until the function providing position integrity annunciates a corresponding alert.

+Integrity Availability: The integrity availability is the percentage of time that the PL is below the required AL.

 The relationship between the KPIs and the Protection Level (PL), and their impacts on the positioning solution are further examined below.

 9.1.1.3 Integrity Protection Level (PL)